sqlxpert/lights-off-aws/README.md

      ```

    <details>
-     <summary>If stack creation fails with an UnreservedConcurrentExecution error...</summary>
+     <summary>If stack creation fails with an "UnreservedConcurrentExecution" error...</summary>

    <br/>